 ii Consequences of completion without merger clearance

-Concentrations that are subject to merger clearance in Germany must not be completed prior to having obtained clearance.13 The consequences of infringing the filing obligation are threefold.
+Concentrations that are subject to merger clearance in Germany must not be completed prior to having obtained clearance.12 The consequences of infringing the filing obligation are threefold.

 There is no filing deadline.
 The filing can be made as soon as the parties to the concentration can show a good faith intention to complete the transaction.

 There is also no official filing form that needs to be completed.
-Instead, German notifications are submitted in the form of a letter that has to include certain information required by law and can, following the implementation of the 10th Amendment, be submitted online (by German attorneys).
-The parties also have to submit a mandatory post-completion notice to the FCO, which needs to be filed without undue delay following completion of the transaction.
-This is, however, a mere formality and shall be abolished by the 10th Amendment.
+Instead, German notifications are submitted in the form of a letter that has to include certain information required by law and can, since the implementation of the 10th Amendment, be submitted online (by German attorneys).

 The fact that a filing has been received (including the names of the parties and a brief description of the affected markets) will be published on the FCO's website shortly after the submission of the filing.